Psychology and Trading

 In short, a successful trader follows Socrates' maxim: "Know thyself" to be a good trader 😉

-Finally, adrenaline is not related to trading, but to the personal representation of money, loss, appetite for risk etc. Whether I earn €100 or lose €100, it does not change anything in my life.
-I accept to lose and to win; it makes me neither happy nor sad.
-If I want to feel that I’ll play at the casino, play poker online etc with very modest sums 😉
+Finally, adrenaline is not linked to trading, but to a personal representation of money, of loss, a taste for risk...
+I make €100 or lose €100, this does not change anything in my life.
+I accept losing and winning, they give me no joy or sadness.
+If I wanted to feel like that I would gamble in a casino, or play on-line poker, etc. with very minimal sums

-This is why trading is primarily psychological and the main job is to work on yourself and your ego; carry out a psychoanalysis for example to understand a lot about yourself, money, loss, the father’s name, manage your superego that is involved in trading …
+Because of this, trading is above all psychological and the main job is to work on yourself, do a psychoanalysis for example to understand a lot of things about yourself, money, loss, your surname, and how to manage your superego which is involved in trading…

-Of course, this is a bit extreme, but I can assure you that some people are trying to lose money in the stock market in order to have a reason to complain, and others are hurt when they make money in the stock market … and there is always a reason.
-I am always surprised, even if I know why, to see people happily talking later on about their losses in the Stock Market; during a crash for example.
-You feel happy to still be there, to have survived … You can be sure; they have cheated death, they survived, they are alive … and a profit will never give this feeling … that of having triumphed over death, the only real fear we have; which we fight every day.
-This is also why 90% of traders lose … but this would require the writing of a blog on psychoanalysis and not trading 😉
+Of course, this is a little extreme, but I can assure you that some people try to lose money in the financial markets to have something to complain about, and other people feel bad when they earn on the markets... and there is always a reason.
+I am always surprised, even if I know why, to see the pleasure people get from telling their retrospective stories of trading losses, during a crash for example.
+There is enjoyment in the fact of still being there, to have survived....
+There is no doubt about it, they postponed death, they survived, they are alive... and a gain will never give them this feeling... one of having triumphed over death, the only real fear that we have and that we fight every day.
+It is due to this that 90% of traders lose... but this would lead us to write a blog on psychoanalysis and not on trading.

 Trading is an addiction like any other